stringparser/nextjs-sass-typescript/README.md

 # Development

-To run the project do `npm run dev`.
+To run the project `npm run dev`.

 # Production

-To do a production build do `npm run start`.
+To do a production build `npm run start`.